tiben20/BloodCraftEZLife/README.md

 0.4.0
 -Remade the fullscreen menu to be more clean and easier to use -Kills popup msg more clean
+0.5.0
+Fixed scaling on new file config added delete hotkey

 Sourcecode: https://github.com/tiben20/BloodCraftEZLife